Feminine beauty ideal: China

+In ancient China, pale skin was seen as a prerequisite for beauty for both men and women, and it was also a marker of one's place in the social class system.
+However, according to recent research, tan-colored skin has emerged as the new feminine beauty ideal, with many Chinese women now viewing their tanned skin as healthier and more attractive.
+According to Tai Wei Lim, Chinese women in media now sport bronze complexions, and this is viewed as a reclamation of women's autonomy from the declining Chinese patriarchy.

-Historically, Tang Dynasty women with a plump figure were considered the standardized view of beauty, contrasting with the expectations of tall, slim figures of today.
+Historically, Tang dynasty women with a plump figure were considered the standardized view of beauty, contrasting with the expectations of the tall, slim figures of today.

-Starting from Song elitists and eventually popularized and ended in Qing dynasty, foot binding was seen as an idolized representation of women's petite beauty, referring to the practice as "三寸金莲", 'three inch golden lotus'.
+Starting from Song elites and eventually popularized and ended in the Qing dynasty, foot binding was seen as an idolized representation of women's petite beauty, and the practice was referred to as "三寸金莲", 'three-inch golden lotus'.

-Beauty is often used as a popular subject in Chinese literature and poetry.
-Historically, beauty did not necessarily relate solely to the appearance of a person's figure, and the criteria of being beautiful stretched beyond looks.
-An example of this would be the association of nobility with beauty and being poor or of peasant status with being ugly.
-Famous Chinese beauties portrayed in historical literature almost always come from a noble or middle-class status, and depictions often portray them as court ladies or servants of court ladies, garbed with glamorous feminine clothing to represent their identity.
-Women that did not fit the social status necessary to wear such clothing, such as commoners, were eliminated in terms of depictions of beautiful women.
+In Chinese literature and poetry, Chinese beauties were almost always of noble or middle-class status, and depictions often portrayed them as court ladies or servants of court ladies, wearing immaculate clothing.
+This implies that beauty in ancient China was not only a matter of physical appearance but also of social status and wealth.

 Japan

 Though sharing some aspects of Confucian culture with China, beauty standards between China and Japan have differed historically.
-Dating back to the Heian period (794–1185), Japanese court ladies would colour the teeth black (a practice known as ohaguro) upon reaching adulthood.
-This custom was practiced by the nobility, samurai clans and could be seen at a large number of temples,} but was not generally seen among commoners.
-The practice of teeth blackening lasted until the Meiji Restoration (1868).
+Dating back to the Heian period (794–1185), Japanese court ladies would colour their teeth black (a practice known as ohaguro) upon reaching adulthood.
+This custom was practiced by the nobility; samurai clans could be seen at a large number of temples, but were not generally seen among commoners.
+The practice of teeth blackening lasted until the Meiji Restoration of 1868.